wp-plugins/dukapress/readme.txt

 = Why am I getting multiple/many emails when an order is placed? =

-If you are getting many emails with the subject “Receipt of Order No: xxxxx“, then it may be because you have PayPal IPN settings turned on.
+If you are getting many emails with the subject ï¿½Receipt of Order No: xxxxxï¿½, then it may be because you have PayPal IPN settings turned on.
 Please turn them off.

 = Why isn't the "Inquiry"/"Catalogue mode" working properly? =